Unit Managers

 History

-Our department was established in 2001 and commenced its academic activities by admitting students in the 2004–2005 academic year.
-Educational activities are conducted under the Department of International Relations through both regular and evening education programs.
-In addition to undergraduate education, the department offers two graduate programs: one at the master's level and one at the doctoral level.
-Furthermore, although a non-thesis master's program was previously available, no new student admissions have been made to this program since 2013.
-Currently, the department’s academic staff consists of a total of 10 members, including 3 Professors, 4 Assistant Professors (Dr.), and 3 Research Assistants (Dr.).
+The Department of International Relations was established in 2001 and commenced its academic activities by admitting students in the 2004–2005 academic year.
+Educational activities are carried out within the Department of International Relations through both regular (daytime) and evening programs.
+In addition to undergraduate education, the department also offers two graduate programs: one master's and one doctoral program.

 Mission

-Our department aims to contribute to the production of scientific knowledge and to promote interdisciplinary research by emphasizing theoretical depth and analytical thinking within the discipline of International Relations.
-In this direction, it adopts interactive and practice-oriented teaching methods that prioritize methodological competence, enabling students to consolidate their theoretical knowledge through practical experiences and to effectively utilize contemporary technological tools.
-Through this approach, the department seeks to cultivate individuals who are proficient in the field of international relations, capable of critical thinking, contributing to academic advancement, and sensitively supporting global sustainable development goals.
+The Department of International Relations is committed to contributing to the production of scientific knowledge and fostering interdisciplinary research by emphasizing theoretical depth and analytical thinking.
+In this regard, the department prioritizes methodological competence and adopts interactive and practice-oriented teaching methods that enable students to reinforce their theoretical knowledge with practical experience and to effectively utilize contemporary technological tools.
+Furthermore, by adhering to universal values, the department aims to cultivate individuals who are proficient in the field of international relations, capable of critical thinking, contribute to academic development, and are sensitive to and engaged with global sustainable development goals.

 Vision